-So, how do online doctor visits work? – Using your smart phone or your computer (both of which should be equipped with a camera) – you can log in to the website where you are seeing the physician at your appointment date and time.
+Using your smart phone or your desktop computer (both of which should be equipped with a camera) – you can log in to the website where you will video chat with your healthcare provider at your appointment date and time.
 You can see them, they can see you.
-You can receive a diagnosis and prescription medicine via an online appointment.
+Online appointments a great way to receive a diagnosis, treatment plan, or prescription medicine.

-There are two main factors that are propelling the popularity of telehealth services.
+There are four main factors that are propelling the popularity of virtual consultations and telehealth services.

 - The growing number of Baby Boomers – did you know that 10,000 seniors a day turn 65?